obbywiki/standards/PROJECTS.md

-This file collects all projects under the Obby Wiki.
+This file collects all projects under the Obby Wiki and Wikux.

 # Extensions